Manoppello Image: Other investigations

-They theorised that the veil of Manopello could be from the Roman period if the same object as was displayed by the Vatican in 1200 and retouched before public display then.
+De Caro et al. theorised that the veil of Manopello could be from the Roman period if the same object as was displayed by the Vatican in 1200 and retouched before public display then.
 X-ray dating could allow accurate dating of the linen.
 However, the wide-angle X-ray scattering (WAXS) is not accurate because nobody has any idea in what kind environment the veil was stored in during various periods (only the last few are known), where temperature, humidity, and light exposure, among other environmental factors, affect the rate/degree of structural degradation of the fibers, which in the end are judged by the subjective opinion of the researcher looking at the picture.